pusher/libPusher/README.md

 # libPusher, an Objective-C client for Pusher

-[Pusher](http://pusherapp.com/) by [New Bamboo](http://new-bamboo.co.uk) is a hosted service that sits between your web application and the browser that lets you deliver events in real-time using HTML5 WebSockets.
+[Pusher](http://pusherapp.com/) is a hosted service that sits between your web application and the browser that lets you deliver events in real-time using HTML5 WebSockets.

 This project was borne out of the idea that a web browser doesn't have to be the only client that receives your web app's real-time notifications.
 Why couldn't your iPhone, iPad or Mac OSX app receive real-time notifications either?